×

 • It can cause a weak portion of an artery to balloon out.
 This is called an aneurysm.
 A burst aneurysm can lead to death.

-• It damages your heart and leads to coronary heart disease, enlarged left heart and heart failure.
+• It damages your heart and leads to coronary heart disease, an enlarged left ventricle, and heart failure.

-• It damages your brain leading ischemic stroke and mild dementia.
+• It damages your brain, leading to ischemic stroke and mild dementia.

 • It causes sexual dysfunction

-If you have a family history of blood pressure, you are at higher risk of developing the condition.
-Have a regular medical check-up and if you are diagnosed with hypertension, follow your doctor’s advice.
+If you have a family history of high blood pressure, you are at higher risk of developing the condition.
+Have a regular medical check-up, and if you are diagnosed with hypertension, follow your doctor’s advice.

 Lifestyle changes that can help manage hypertension